-Serafina had muttered something about Madeleine not really being a dog and stomped off home.
-That was nearly a week ago and was the last we’d seen of her.
-We’d seen a bit of Hypo, or Snowflake as she was now called, although Ron still insisted on calling her Hypo, or sometimes “Flakey”.
+Neither Ron nor I had seen Serafina for nearly a week.
+We’d seen a bit of Hypo, or Snowflake as she was now called, although Ron still insisted on calling her Hypo.
 She had now been spayed and looked very fresh and clean in her new collar.

 But less than an hour later I was proved wrong.
 Serafina herself bounced up energetically to the four prostate furry figures on the deck and triumphantly announced: “I’ve done it!”

 I had come to dread this sort of statement from Serafina but before I could open my mouth she continued.
 “I’ve been hanging around at Dark Star waiting for the chance to talk to him …”

 This sounded very un-Serafina-ish.
 Hanging around a bar waiting for the opportunity to talk to a mere male who couldn’t even catch his own dinner without female assistance?